zhex900/radius-config/README.md

 ##Run the Docker image

-`docker run -d --name freeradius3 --link mysql-service:mysql -p 1812:1812/udp -p 1813:1813/udp zhex900/freeradius3`
+`bash$ docker run -d --name freeradius3 --link mysql-service:mysql -p 1812:1812/udp -p 1813:1813/udp zhex900/freeradius3`

-##Setup
+This image is 334.4 MB.

+##Initial Setup

 ###Change configuration from default
 To make changes to the radius database settings and `config_data.pm`, you will need to get into the docker container.
 This is how you get into the container.
 Once you are in, all the freeradius configuration files are in `/etc/freeradius`.
 You can make changes as needed.

-`docker exec -it freeradius3 bash`
+`bash$ docker exec -it freeradius3 bash`

 After you made the changes.
 You will need to restart the freeradius server.
 For this container freeradius is managed by `supervisord`.

-Run `supervisorctl`
+`bash$ supervisorctl`

 `supervisor> restart freeradius`